akhilkapil/Determination-of-Short-Tail-Keywords-for-Marketing/README.md

 ## 2. __Approach To solve this problem__

-- The given problem required us to build a unsupervised clustering model which can group different keywords under similar groups.
+- The given problem required us to build an unsupervised clustering model which can categorize different keywords under similar groups.

-- As per the requirement, we have to look after these three question and anlyse their solutions properly:<br/>
+- As per the requirement, we have to look at the following questions and anlyse their solutions properly:<br/>

   - How many clusters would be optimal from the data provided?
-  - How many clusters would be optimal from the data provided?
-  - How should he visually present the data and, ultimately, the findings?
+  - How should we visually present the data and, ultimately, the findings?

 ### 2.1 Data Transformation for Modeling